HiddenPeak/Startup-Corporation/prepWork.md

 To open a business entity outside of Delaware, you will need to obtain a franchise permit from each state.
 A franchise tax of at least $400 per year will need to be paid to the State of Delaware.

 There are other situations that will be updated here.

+The Chinese government requires all overseas investments to be filed or approved, requiring information on the investee company and the project's investment plan, which have been produced.
+Prepare to submit the relevant information.